Easy Avocado Cottage Cheese Dip Recipe (Cafe-style)

 Ingredients for Avocado Cottage Cheese Dip Recipe

-- 1 cup cottage cheese (full-fat works best but you can use low-fat cottage cheese as well)
+- Cottage cheese – full-fat works best, but you can use low-fat cottage cheese as well.

-- 4 tablespoons fresh herbs such as chives, dill, green onion or cilantro finely chopped
+- Fresh herbs such as chives, dill, green onion or cilantro, finely chopped

 - Salt and freshly ground black pepper to taste